Mrowa96/react-delta-views/README.md

 )
 ```

-If you want close view, just call `closeView` method.
+If you want close view, just call `closeView` function.

 ```jsx
 import { closeView } from 'react-delta-views';